 What does the future hold?

 For laying a responsible AI foundation in their business stream, businesses need technology which will complement the entire architecture.
 Not to forget they will need to focus on the governance driven by ethics and trust.

 Artificial intelligence applications will save banks and financial institutions $447 billion by 2023. – Business Insider

 Doing so will help their efforts of creating the architecture, looking for the talent pool and allocation of the resources.
 We mean to say that unless you embrace machine intelligence with an ethical and responsible dimension of AI, all the above efforts will go in vain.

-Many executives surveyed via a research said their companies do have policies and procedures for identifying and addressing all the ethical considerations once the system gets launched.
+Many organizations do have policies and procedures for identifying and addressing all the ethical considerations once the system gets launched.

 We strongly believe that modern organizations must focus the ethics upfront in your business strategy and decide whether a particular problem needs to be solved through an AI.

 Modern business executives underestimate the challenging ethical questions when the emergence of AI becomes sophisticated in its use.

 Businesses must act on several fronts if they want to gain benefits from application of AI.